migueltorrescosta/migueltorrescosta.github.io/page_Author.md

 sidebar: true
 ---

 I'm a 1995 kid who enjoys mathematics (hooray for Combinatorics), and if possible I would do all my work in pen and paper.
 Since I enjoy seeing the results of good theories, I end up coding a lot in my free time.
-This resulted in my [Farfetch]({{site.baseurl}}{% link _posts/2014-07-23-Farfetch.md %}) internship where I mostly used Python and Microsoft SQL to aid Fraud Detection using Machine Learning and my [Elliptic Curves Research Project]({{site.baseurl}}{% link _posts/2015-09-18-Elliptic-Curves.md %}) where we (a team of 15 people) were populating an Elliptic Curve Database.
+This resulted in my [Farfetch]({{site.baseurl}}{% link _posts/2014-07-23-Farfetch.md %}) internship where I mostly used Python and Microsoft SQL to aid Fraud Detection using Machine Learning and my [Elliptic Curves Research Project]({{site.baseurl}}{% link _posts/2015-09-18-Elliptic-Curves.md %}) where we (a team of 15 people) studied the properties of certain Elliptic Curves families.

 When I'm not doing something related to the above I might be: